Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Simulation Results

-A device $v$ chooses the next hop for a packet as follows: $v$ first determines which neighboring device, $u$, has the smallest timer to the packet's destination, $d$.
-If $\tau_v(d) > \tau_u(d)+U_{th}$, i.e., the timer of $v$ to destination $d$ is larger than the timer of $u$ to $d$ by more than the utility threshold, $U_{th}$, the packet is forwarded to device $u$; otherwise, the packet is not forwarded.
-We ran a set of experiments using utility-based routing, varying the parameter $U_{th}$ over $\{ 5, 10, 20, 30,40,50,60,100\}$, optimized for $N=25$ and $X_{test}=50$, which are the same settings for which the DeepRL agent used in testing was trained on.
-We use $U_{th}=10$ in our simulations as this made a good trade-off between delay and number of transmissions.

-{\em Seek-and-focus routing}.
-In Seek-and-focus routing \cite{singlecopy-spyro}, utility-based routing ({\em focus phase}) and random forwarding ({\em seek phase}) are combined.
-If the smallest timer (among all neighboring devices) to the destination is larger than the focus threshold $U_f$, the packet is in seek phase, forwarded to random neighbor with probability $prob$.
-Otherwise, the packet is in the focus phase, and the carrier of the packet performs utility-based routing with utility threshold $U_{th}$.
-In addition to $U_f$, $prob$, and $U_{th}$, Seek-and-focus routing has three more parameters: the {\em time-until-decoupling} which controls the amount of time a device is not allowed to forward a packet back to a device it received the packet from, $T_{focus}$ which controls the maximum duration to stay in focus phase before going to re-seek phase (random forwarding of the packet to get out of a local minimum), and $T_{seek}$ which controls the maximum duration to stay in re-seek phase until going to seek phase (random forwarding of the packet until reaching a device with timer smaller than $U_f$).
+\item{\em Seek-and-focus forwarding} \cite{singlecopy-spyro} combines the utility-based strategy with a random forwarding strategy.
+If the packet is perceived to be far from its destination, the packet is in the seek phase (random forwarding); otherwise, the packet is in the focus phase, and utility-based forwarding is used to choose the next hop.
+Two additional parameters are used to prevent a packet from being stuck in a phase for a long time: $T_{focus}$ controls the maximum duration to stay in focus phase, and $T_{seek}$ controls the maximum duration to stay in re-seek phase before going to seek phase.
+All together, six parameters are used in seek-and-focus forwarding.
+Again, we optimize these parameters for $N_{train}=25$ and $X_{train}=50m$.
+Further details and the parameter values we use are given in Appendix~\ref{appendix:util}.